ATicklishTomato/ResearchTopicsInDataMining/README.md

 options:
   -h, --help            show this help message and exit --data {images}       Type of data to train and test on.
-Default is images --model {siren,mfn,fourier,kan,basic}
+Default is images --data_point DATA_POINT
+                        Choose the index of the data_point to train on.
+  --data_fidelity {low,medium,high}
+                        Choose the fidelity of the data point to train on.
+  --model {siren,mfn,fourier,kan,basic}
                         Type of model to use.
-Options are for SIREN, Multiplicative Filter Networks, Fourier Filter Banks, Kolmogorov-Arnold Networks, and a basic coordinate-MLP,
+Options are for SIREN, Multiplicative Filter Networks, Fourier Filter Banks, Kolmogorov-Arnold Networks, and a basic coordinate-MLP, respectively.
+Default is basic
-                        respectively.
-Default is basic --epochs EPOCHS       Number of epochs to train for.
+  --epochs EPOCHS       Number of epochs to train for.
 Default is 1001 --batch_size BATCH_SIZE
                         Batch size for training.
 Default is 1